NO PROMO CODE REQUIRED

 If you feel like you are getting in over your head and spending more than you’d like, you always have the option of restricting your deposit limits by day, week or month.
 Just navigate to the deposit limits page on the site, enter your maximum and click the Set Limit button.
 Maximum single wager amounts and reality checks are also available.

-Your cashout options are not quite as numerous, and consist of:
+Your withdrawal options are not quite as numerous, and consist of:

 The quality of FanDuel’s lines relative to the market is generally decent, but not always, and varies somewhat by sport.